 Country Brand Index

 Where brands are made, the geographic location of businesses and the regulatory forces shaping global trade and industry are fundamental to our understanding of the future.
-Which is why FutureBrand produces the world’s largest and longest standing global study of country brand perception.”
+Which is why FutureBrand produces one of the world’s largest and longest standing global study of country brand perception.

 Simon Anholt developed the Nation Brands Index in 2005 as a way to measure the image and reputation of the world’s nations, and to track their profiles as they rise or fall.
-Now, in partnership with GfK Roper Public Affairs & Media, one of the world’s leading research firms, Simon Anholt has launched an expanded Nation Brands Index, the only analytical ranking of the world’s national images and reputations.
+Now, in partnership with Ipsos, Simon Anholt has launched an expanded Nation Brands Index, the only analytical ranking of the world’s national images and reputations.

 The studies poll nearly 20,000 people in 20 countries each year, asking more than 40 questions about their perceptions of 50 countries.